mitchnegus/NE150-discussion/computing/decf_walkthrough.md

 Once the file is written save it, by typing `^O` (for write-out), and exit, by typing `^X` (`^` is the `<ctrl>` key).
 If you forget these commands, nano conveniently displays them all at the bottom of the screen.

 ### Navigate the filesystem

 The structure on this system is very similar to your personal computer, with files and folders (technically called directories).
 You can **list** the contents of the directory you are in at the moment by typing `ls`.
 If you execute this command, you shouldn't see anything but the README, if you just created it in this directory.
 Also, you can always tell where in your file-system you are by typing `pwd`, which stands for **p**resent **w**orking **d**irectory.
 The console output should show something like `/home/ne150-##` (again, replacing `##` with your personal account number).
 This is the local computer address of your current location, called the **path**.

 In the path, each term separated by a backslash is a separate directory, and you are located in the last one.
-(In this example, you are in your root directory, `ne150-##`, a subdirectory of `home5`.)
+(In this example, you are in your root directory, `ne150-##`, a subdirectory of `home`.)

 #### Directories and subdirectories